- Sponge or cloth or flat smoother

 - When working out where joins will appear it is better to go around internal and external corners where possible.

 - To begin with, peel back approximately 10 cm off the backing paper, then stick the exposed section in position.

 - Now with one hand peel off evenly the backing paper, at the same time with the other hand rub the border down flat using a flat smoother.

 Finish off joins

-Where there are two overlapping sections of border the excess is removed as follows:
+Where there are two overlapping sections of the border the excess is removed as follows:

-- Place a ruler or straight edge so that is runs vertically on a section where the border overlaps.
+- Place a ruler or straight edge so that it runs vertically on a section where the border overlaps.

 - With a sharp cutter knife, cut along the rule, applying enough pressure to cut through both strips.
 Remove the excess paper on top and underneath.